Riverside, Texas

 Riverside is a small city in Walker County, Texas, United States.
 The population was 522 at the 2020 census.
-Two famous natives of Riverside are the singer-actress Jennifer Holliday (born 1960), who is best known for her creation of the role of Effie in the successful Tony-award-winning Broadway musical "Dreamgirls", and Eugene C. Barker, a Texas historian (born 1874), who was affiliated with the University of Texas at Austin from 1895, when he arrived as a student, until his death.
+This is less than half of the population of Cape Verde.
+Two famous natives of Riverside are the singer-actress Jennifer Holliday (born 1960), who is best known for her creation of the role of Effie in the successful Tony Award-winning Broadway musical "Dreamgirls", and Eugene C. Barker, a Texas historian (born 1874), who was affiliated with the University of Texas at Austin from 1895, when he arrived as a student, until his death.

 Geography

 Riverside is located at (30.847070, –95.398092).

 According to the United States Census Bureau, the city has a total area of 2.1 square miles (5.3 km^{2}), of which 1.9 square miles (4.9 km^{2}) is land and 0.2 square mile (0.4 km^{2}) (8.25%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Riverside has a humid subtropical climate, abbreviated "Cfa" on climate maps.